 Improve productivity

 Manual patching is time-intensive.
 Even with remote access, logging into individual systems, checking for updates, understanding if applying them is reasonable, and deploying the patch takes time.
-Scaling that process across multiple systems leads to technicians tied up with maintenance activities rather than focusing on other value-added work.
+With automated patch management, technicians can spend more time on work that requires human judgment, as well as iterating on processes that help the team grow.

 Streamline reporting